primriq/BigDataEngineering/HDFS_Practical_Assignment_1.md

 5. Record and interpret any *under-replicated* block messages and relate them to the number of DataNodes in your setup.

 **Expected Outcome**
-Students gain insight into how HDFS manages replication and what limits arise in single-node or constrained clusters.
+Gain insight into how HDFS manages replication and what limits arise in single-node or constrained clusters.

 **Deliverable**
 Screenshot of the replication status and a concise explanation describing the observed replication behavior.